-DACC offers counseling services free of charge to students at the Center for Career and Student Success.
-The DACC Center for Career and Student Success staff is comprised of well-trained professionals and can help students with a wide range of problems.
-Students interested should call the DACC Center for Career and Student Success at 527-7654.
+DACC offers counseling services free of charge to students at the Student Accessibility Services Office.
+The DACC Student Accessibility Services staff is comprised of well-trained professionals and can help students with a wide range of problems.
+Students interested should call the DACC Student Accessibility Services Office at 527-7548.

-Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the DACC Security or Center for Career and Student Success.
-They can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, the Southwest DACC Center for Career and Student Success, and numerous other public and private counseling services.
+Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the DACC Security or the Student Accessibility Services Office.
+They can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
 Many of these are free of charge or are offered on a sliding fee scale.

 For education about sexual assault and misconduct, policy development, and victims' assistance issues, DACC has given responsibilities to several departments and offices.
 Students with concerns or needing specific information are encouraged to contact the Vice President for Student Services, DACC Security or the NMSU Police Department.
 DACC works specifically toward the goal of reducing the incidence of sexual crimes and providing better services for those victimized.
-Special assistance for victims in changing academic and living arrangements is available through the Vice President for Student Services.
+Special assistance for victims in changing academic and living arrangements is available through the Vice President for Student Services or through Victim Services.